Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 out of these variables, a fitness score is calculated from the sum of 3 values:

  - The calories expended during the maximum exertion stage, multiplied by 2.
-Maximum exertion is a good metric for VO2$_{max}$, but as we can't measure oxygen levels in the blood we use the expended energy as a substitute.
+Maximum exertion is a good metric for VO2$_{max}$, but as we cannot measure oxygen levels in the blood we use the expended energy as a substitute.
- - The sum of the calories expended during the two constant Heart Rate stages, multiplied by the Baecke score divided by 15.
+ - The sum of the calories expended during the two constant heart rate stages, multiplied by the Baecke score divided by 15.
 The energy expenditure of these two stages also reflects the capacity for the subject to produce energy under constant load, but this measure is less reliable and not backed by research.
 By incorporating the Baecke score at this point we can make this measure less important while also grading the subject on their lifestyle which has been shown to correlate with cardiovascular fitness.
  - The average percentage of the heart rate reserve used by the subject during both constant load stages. heart rate reserve is the difference between the maximum heart rate and resting heart rate of the user.
 The lower the amount used of this reserve, the better the subject has adapted to exerting this load

 The resulting score (\ref{fitness_score}) is a unitless value between 60 and 170.
 This score is very dependent on gender and should not be used to compare different subjects, as it is intended to monitor the increase or decrease in cardiovascular fitness of the subject.